willhoward/forecast/README.md

 # Forecast

 Generate a forecast for any website.
-A project from [Will Howard](https://willhowardgb.com), intended a an experiment into lean front-end UI with React.
+A project from [Will Howard](https://willhowardgb.com), intended as an experiment into lean front-end UI with React.

 ### Usage